Walking Crawton sea cliffs

 For graded walks in the area

 Aberdeen (30 minutes): The Granite City and Europe’s Oil Capital.
-Attractions include: Old Aberdeen and St Machar’s Cathedral, dolphin spotting in the harbour, The Maritime Museum, refurbished Art Gallery opening in 2018, Duthie Park and Winter Gardens, His Majesty’s Theatre (regular touring West End shows), all the shops, restaurants and cinemas you would expect.
+Attractions include: Old Aberdeen and St Machar’s Cathedral, dolphin spotting in the harbour, The Maritime Museum, refurbished Art Gallery, Duthie Park and Winter Gardens, His Majesty’s Theatre (regular touring West End shows), all the shops, restaurants and cinemas you would expect.

 Dundee (45 minutes): “Dynamic” Dundee earned a place in the Lonely Planet’s “Best in Europe 2018” list and is fast becoming one of the must-see cultural hubs in Scotland.
-The V&A Dundee opens 15 September 2018, Dundee Contemporary Arts Centre, McManus Art Gallery, University of Dundee Museum Collections, the RRS Discovery among other attractions.
+The V&A Dundee, Dundee Contemporary Arts Centre, McManus Art Gallery, University of Dundee Museum Collections, the RRS Discovery among other attractions.

 Children: Camperdown Country Park (Dundee) has good off-road mountain biking trails as well as plenty of other things for families to enjoy such as an adventure playground, a wildlife centre and pitch ’n’ putt golf.
 Kartstart (Indoor Karting in Aberdeen), The Stratosphere (science centre in Aberdeen).
 Go Ape!
 (Banchory), Cadonas (indoor and outdoor amusement park in Aberdeen), The Royal Deeside Railway (Banchory), the Olympia swimming pools with four different flumes (Dundee), Halymyres riding stables (Stonehaven).
 Pony trekking at Drumtochty and Lunan Bay.
 Not to mention Wild Swimming in the Esk!